-The Center for Natural Lands Management offers several internships in native prairie, oak woodland and riparian habitat restoration.
+The Center for Natural Lands Management offers several internships in native prairie, oak woodland and riparian habitat restoration as well in native forb and grass production.
 Internships are available to both local and international individuals.
-The Center has hosted interns from all over the US, and from as far afield as Switzerland.
+The Center has hosted interns from all over the US, and from as far afield as Switzerland and Bolivia.
 The internship will offer a wide variety of opportunities to learn and gain professional experience in restoration and science.
 Individuals interested in conservation are encouraged to apply for one of our internships.
 Internships may be modified to fit your academic and professional needs.

 Native Plant Nursery Steward:

-You will work with over 100 different plant species which The Center for Natural Lands Management is actively restoring through seed collection propagation, and planting.
+You will work with over 100 different plant species which The Center for Natural Lands Management is actively restoring through seed collection, propagation, and planting.
 There is a focus on restoring over 45 rare species on the prairie.
 Golden Paintbrush (Castilleja levisecta), is one of these rare species.
 The Center for Natural Lands Management, in partnership with several other organizations, has done quite a bit of research on the plant, including studies to understand its hemi-parasitic properties.
 The work done by the Native Plant Nursery Steward changes seasonally; expected tasks include nursery weeding, planting, seed collection, sowing plants in plugs, and building and repairing nursery infrastructure.
 Contact Sierra Smith to learn more about seasonal opportunities.
+Internships start in March and May.

 The Center for Natural Lands Management works with several different state and federal agencies to provide restoration on private and public property.
 The Prairie Restoration intern will assist with planting native plants, sowing seeds, invasive plant control, oak restoration, and prescribed fire.
 Scotch broom is one of the more prevalent invasive weeds on the prairie.
 It is a nitrogen fixing shrub that can change the soil chemistry and vegetation structure of the prairie, which in turn makes it more suitable for other non-native plants.
 To learn more about opportunities as a Prairie Restoration Intern contact Sanders Freed.